THE LAST YEARS OF WALTER BUTLER JUNIOR OF MUNPHIN’S LIFE

 Death in Dublin who was a great friend to me.

+Notably he states that he is the only son of Walter Butler and Mary Long, so his brother Pierce must have been deceased by 1766.
 He also wrote: I am only striving and struggling with perfect necessity as my Poor little charge are very helpless,", which appears to indicate he was referring to his offspring (Notably his age was 60 years of age at the time of the letter).

 2)